gigamon-dev/SubspaceServer/doc/developer-guide.md

 > `IMainloop.IsMainloop` can be used to check whether you're on the mainloop thread.

-> **Design note:** It is also possible to use `Task`, `Task<T>`, and `async` / `await`.
-However, keep in mind that `Task` and `Task<T>` are reference types allocated on the heap.
-Therefore, much of the server's logic stays away from this to reduce allocations and potential garbage collections.

 When on a worker thread use `IMainloop.QueueMainWorkItem` to transition execution back to the mainloop thread.
 You should switch back to the mainloop thread if your logic needs to access the interface of another component, as most modules expect to only be called on the mainloop thread.
 However, there are exceptions.
 The following are safe to call from worker threads:
 - `ILogManager` Log methods
 - `IChat` Send methods
 - `INetwork` Send methods
 - TODO: Add better documentation on thread-safe interface methods.

+### async/await
+The Task asynchronous programming model with `async` / `await` can be used as well.
+The mainloop thread has a custom `SynchronizationContext` which allows execution to resume on the mainloop thread after an `await`.
+As normal, you can use [ConfigureAwait](https://learn.microsoft.com/en-us/dotnet/api/system.threading.tasks.task.configureawait) to control it.

+> You might notice that internally, the server itself does not make much use of async/await.
+This is because: much of the server's logic was based directly off of ASSS, much the server was made before async/await existed, and it aims for zero allocations (see [Performance, allocations, and garbage collection](#performance-allocations-and-garbage-collection)) .
+As such, when the server needs to do work asynchronously, it mostly uses the callback pattern.
+That is, a method that does work asynchronously takes in a delegate as a parameter, such that the delegate will be executed on the mainloop thread when the operation is complete.

+Be careful of shared data (e.g. Player or Arena objects) when using async/await.
+If your method is executing on the mainloop thread (the usual case) and you have a reference to a Player object, after an `await`, the Player object may no longer be in the same state if the `await` completed asynchronously.
+For example, the Player could disconnect by the time the code after the await is executed.

+DO feel free to use async/await.
+The [TeamVersusMatch module](../src/Matchmaking/Modules/TeamVersusMatch.cs) is example that uses it.

 ### Synchronization
-The server executes a lot of logic on the mainloop thread.
-This is a trick that it uses to synchronize logic rather than have to deal with locking to protect data shared between multiple threads.
-If only the mainloop thread ever accesses a piece of data, then it's not shared data and therefore no locking is required.
-On top of that fact, the mainloop acts as the defining order of the game state.
-It simply executes queued work items and timers in their proper order.
-The order that they are processed is the order that it considers things to have occured.

-When data is shared between multiple threads, standard synchronization techniques must be used, such as locking. `Player` and `Arena` objects are the two most common types used thoughout the server.
+When data is shared between multiple threads, standard synchronization techniques must be used, such as locking. `Player` and `Arena` objects are the most common types of shared data used thoughout the server.
 Multiple threads read and write to these objects.
 The `IPlayerData` interface and `IArenaManager` interface each expose collections of `Player` and `Arena` objects respectively.
 For synchronization, these interfaces provide Lock and Unlock methods that need to be called while accessing the collections.

 > The server uses the Lock and Unlock methods of the `IPlayerData` and `IArenaManager` interfaces to synchronize not just access to the collections, but also that of certain data within the `Player` and `Arena` objects.
 For example, `Player.Status`.

+The server executes a lot of logic on the mainloop thread and use the mainloop work queue as a form of synchronization.
+The mainloop acts as the defining order of the game state.
+It simply executes queued work items and timers in their proper order.
+The order that they are processed in is the order that things are considered to have occured.
+The major state changes to `Player` and `Arena` objects are executed in mainloop timers.
+In other words, the major `Player` and `Arena` state changes are executed on the mainloop thread.
+That means, if your code also executes on the mainloop thread, it's *mostly* safe to assume that that no critical changes are being made to the state of Player or Arena objects that you have a reference to.

 ## Performance, allocations, and garbage collection
 It is very easy to allocate memory on the heap in .NET.
 However, those allocations come at a cost.
 When the references to that memory go out of scope, it's up to the garbage collector to clean up.
 Garbage collection takes time.
 In a real-time video game, having a delay can be very bad.
 Yes, this is the server-side, but any delay is going to seen as lag.
-Therefore, memory allocations and garbage collection are of a concern.
+Therefore, memory allocations and garbage collection are still a concern to be aware of.

 ## String allocations
 It is highly recommended that when writing code for the server, that attention be made to not allocate strings when possible.
 A lot of effort has been put into reducing allocations of string objects.
-In fact, the main remaining places that string objects are allocated are: player names and arena names.
+The few remaining places that allocate string objects are: player names, squad names, and arena names.
+Though, they are pooled to reduce the need to allocate.
+This was a design decision to make it easier to use those names, rather than have to deal with passing around mutable buffers of characters.

-The server extensively uses `Span<char>` and `ReadOnlySpan<char>` throughout, many times in conjuction with `stackalloc`.
+The server extensively uses `Span<char>` and `ReadOnlySpan<char>`, many times in conjuction with `stackalloc`.
 For example, even when a chat packet is received, no string objects are allocated to process it.

 Additionally, `IChat` and `ILogManager` provide method overloads with interpolated string handlers.
 Underneath the scenes, the interpolated string handlers use pooled `StringBuilder` objects.
 Therefore, when you call those methods with an interpolated string, there are no string allocations.